 After Barcelona, Perpignan is Catalonia’s second city so you’ll find plenty of Spanish – and North African – influences here.
 It’s a colorful city and a good place to try out Catalan cuisine which is distinctly different from its French neighbors.

-There’s plenty of history here too, seen in places such as the 14th-century Le Castillet, the gateway into the city which houses the Casa Pairal showing local Catalan rural culture.
-The pedestrianised Old Town centers around the Place de la Loge with cafés and brasseries, overlooked by the 14th-century Gothic Loge de Mer, once the city’s stock exchange.
+There’s plenty of history here too, seen in places such as the 14th-century Le Castellet, the gateway into the city which houses the Casa Pairal showing local Catalan rural culture.
+The pedestrianized Old Town centers around the Place de la Loge with cafés and brasseries, overlooked by the 14th-century Gothic Loge de Mer, once the city’s stock exchange.

 Reims in Champagne

 The magnificent Notre-Dame cathedral where French Kings were formerly crowned with its 13th-century stained glass, much reconstructed plus windows by Marc Chagall; the splendid Bishop’s Palace of Tau showing some remarkable treasures; the St-Remi basilica dating from 1007, and museums of great interest including the Musée des Beaux-Arts in a former Abbey and the World War II Musée de la Reddition in a building formerly used by Eisenhower as his headquarters and the place where the German capitulation act was signed in May 1945…How many more reasons does anybody need to include Reims in a tour of France?

 Well.
 There’s a great collection of restaurants, including the old, very popular Boulingrin Brasserie, good shopping and of course...the bubbly.
 Reims along with Epernay is the capital of the Champagne-making region, so try to arrange a visit to a Champagne house like Pommery.

 Rouen in Normandy